UK Data Archive: Collaborations

 The UK Data Archive is a partner in delivering the UK Data Service, established and funded by the ESRC in October, 2012.
-Other host organizations include Mimas (data centre) and the Cathie Marsh Centre for Census and Survey Research (CCSR) at the University of Manchester; School of Geography at the University of Leeds; the department of Geography and Environment at the University of Southampton; EDINA at the University of Edinburgh; and two units at University College London.
+Other host organisations include the Cathie Marsh Centre for Training at the University of Manchester; EDINA at the University of Edinburgh; and two units at University College London.

 On a national level, the UK Data Archive works closely with its funders, the Economic and Social Research Council and Jisc, the Office for National Statistics and other key government data providers.
 It also has close links with the National Centre for e-Social Science and the National Centre for Research Methods.
 It has been designated a Place of Deposit for public records for The National Archives.

 The UK Data Service is also the UK Service Provider for the CESSDA ERIC (Consortium of European Social Science Data Archives (CESSDA) as well as the US Inter-university Consortium for Political and Social Research (ICPSR) and the International Federation of Data Organizations (IFDO).
 It also contributes to the development of the Data Documentation Initiative.